dzlia/vgmtag/README.md

 vgmtag
 ======

-A tool to change GD3 tags for the VGM/VGZ files
+A tool to change GD3 tags for the VGM/VGZ files.

 Usage
 -------------